SBIR Targeted Technologies ("START") Grants

 The SBIR Targeted Technologies (START) Grants help Massachusetts-based startups convert research developed under SBIR and STTR contracts into businesses and jobs in Massachusetts.

 START offers MA-based, SBIR Phase II companies grants and business guidance to help them commercialize their technologies.
-Each year, the program awards:
+This year, the program will award:

 An info session will be held on February 4th at 8:00am ET.
 Register here.